Requesting GED Records from the Minnesota Department of Education

 If you are 19 years old, do not already have a recognized and documented high school diploma, and are not currently enrolled in high school, you are eligible to take the GED® in Minnesota without an age waiver.

 If you are 17 or 18 years old and are not currently enrolled in high school, you must apply for an age waiver before testing.
 The waiver form and instructions are available below.
 In addition to the form, you will need to bring a valid, current government-issued photo ID to the testing site.

 Once You Pass All the Tests

-Once you pass all four tests in the GED, the Minnesota Department of Education will receive your information (including name and address) from the ged.com system and print you an official diploma and transcript, typically the next business day.
+Once you pass all four tests in the GED, the Minnesota Department of Education (MDE) will receive your information (including name and address) from the ged.com system and print you an official diploma and transcript, typically the next business day.
 Please make sure your mailing address is correct in your GED account!
 The diploma and transcript will be mailed via U.S. Mail to your address that you have listed in ged.com.
 You should receive your diploma in about 4-8 business days after passing the fourth test.

 Getting Additional Copies of GED Records

 If you need additional copies of your GED records, please download and complete the GED Records Request form below.
 Please note that for official employment, college, other postsecondary or similar verification purposes, they typically need just the “Official Transcript.”
 All records are sent via U.S. Mail; records cannot be faxed or emailed.